Leon1278/DigitalTwin-SecurityTesting/README.md

 ### ScadaBR HMI

 After starting the VM where ScadaBR is hosted, visit the URL promted in the terminal.
-After that choose Iiport in the settings and copy paste the json code from the scadabr_hmi.json file above.
+After that choose Import in the settings and copy paste the json code from the scadabr_hmi.json file above.

 # Attack Scenarios